pykeen/pykeen/docs/source/tutorial/inductive_lp.rst

 ---------------------
 Generally, training and evaluation of inductive models uses similar interfaces: sLCWA and LCWA training loops, and RankBasedEvaluator.
 The important addition of inductive interfaces is the `mode` argument.
-When set to `mode=train`, an inductive model has to invoke representations of the training graph, when set to `mode=valid` or `mode=test`, the model has to invoke representations of inference graphs.
+When set to `mode="train"`, an inductive model has to invoke representations of the training graph, when set to `mode=valid` or `mode=test`, the model has to invoke representations of inference graphs.
 In the case of fully-inductive (disjoint) datasets from [teru2020]_ the inference graph at